-Oil prices hit 2018 low, even as OPEC plans to cut output
+Oil prices hit year low as OPEC considers output cut

 GRAPHIC: Global crude oil supply & demand balance - tmsnrt.rs/2PKtzIy

-Reporting by Amanda Cooper, additional reporting by Henning Gloystein in SINGAPORE; Editing by Emelia Sithole-Matarise
+Reporting by Christopher Johnson and Amanda Cooper in London, and Henning Gloystein in SINGAPORE; Editing by Emelia Sithole-Matarise